bootUR: An R Package for Bootstrap Unit Root Tests: Unit root tests

-\citet{HLT09, HLT12} take a different approach based on a very simple principle.
+\paragraph{Union of rejections test} As mentioned above, choosing the right deterministic components to include and the right detrending method to use, is crucial to obtain tests with good power properties. \citet{HLT09, HLT12} take a different approach based on a very simple principle.
 Roughly speaking, for both specification issues, we have one powerful test and one not powerful test.
 A logical step would therefore be to perform both tests and reject whenever one of them rejects the null hypothesis - the logic being that the one rejecting is then the powerful one.
 With two tests performed simultaneously, one must control for multiple testing and adjust the tests with a Bonferroni-type adjustment to control size at the desired level. \citet{HLT09} introduced this union of rejections idea for the two specification issues separately, while \citet{HLT12} combined the two approaches to consider a union of four tests -- intercept only or intercept with trend in combination with OLS or QD detrending -- that guards against both uncertainty over the trend and the initial condition.
-While the size correction makes the union test strictly less powerful than the optimal test, the power loss turns out to be small and this disadvantage is far out-weighted by the fact that the union test never breaks down unlike the individual tests.

 This makes the union test a safe option for quick or automatic unit root testing where careful manual specification is not viable, and makes it therefore very suitable for \pkg{bootUR}'s philosophy that the default option provides a reliable and accurate test, for which no in depth knowledge is needed about either the data or the applicability of various unit root tests.
 Moreover, it scales easily to large datasets with many series, where careful manual considerations about these specifications are not possible regardless of the expertise of the user.